 3. Working Messages

 After giving the command showlog, the working messages are shown.
-If you can not see any updated messages, the remote PC might have stopped working.
+If you cannot see any updated messages, the remote PC might have stopped working.
 Then one solution is to reboot the remote PC.

 4. Location of software and data